Help us protect dragonflies and have a new species named after you!

 How does this naming of species work?
 A scientific species name consists of two parts: the first one is the genus name that is usually already fixed.
 The second part is the species name.
 Here, a first name can be given (e.g. Pyrrhosoma elisabethae), a surname (e.g. Argia schorri) or both combined (e.g. Diplacina guentherpetersi).
 This means you can honour yourself, your special one, your offspring or your favourite star (how about Libellula neilyoungi?).
 And grant yourself, him or her some immortality...

-What do you mean - immortality?
-Many people would like to "immoartile themselves" by some means or other.
+Immortality?
+Many people would like to "eternize themselves" by some means or other.
 You could write a book, win the Nobel prize and still be forgotten after some decades.
 Or write a song that hits the charts but just for one season.
 A species, however, just like a diamond, is forever!
-It lasts forever, even if - in the worst case - it goes extinct and lives on just in books and collections, such as the dodo or the aurochs.
+It lasts eternally, even if - in the worst case - it goes extinct and lives on just in books and collections, such as the dodo or the aurochs.

 How much does it cost after tax?
 Your donation is tax deductible (depending on your country's regulations).
 It is more than fair that the state you live in boosts your impact on nature protection by paying you back some money (that you might want to reinvest in dragonfly research rightaway:-)